aws/aws-lambda-dotnet/Libraries/src/Amazon.Lambda.AspNetCoreServer/README.md

 ## Supporting Binary Response Content

-The interface between the API Gateway and Lambda provides for and assumes repsonse content to be returned as a UTF-8 string.
+The interface between the API Gateway and Lambda provides for and assumes response content to be returned as a UTF-8 string.
 In order to return binary content it is necessary to encode the raw response content in Base64 and to set a flag in the response object that Base64-encoding has been applied.

 In order to facilitate this mechanism, the `APIGatewayProxyFunction` base class maintains a registry of MIME content types and how they should be transformed before being returned to the calling API Gateway.
-For any binary content types that are returned by your applicaiton, you should register them for Base64 tranformation and then the framework will take care of intercepting any such responses and making an necessary transformations to preserve the binary content.
+For any binary content types that are returned by your application, you should register them for Base64 tranformation and then the framework will take care of intercepting any such responses and making an necessary transformations to preserve the binary content.
 For example:

 ```csharp